Keanaust/Marketing-Analytics/README.md

 ## Project Overview

 The project focuses on identifying key factors contributing to customer churn using advanced data analytics techniques.
-By leveraging the Telco Customer dataset, we aim to build a predictive model that enables better decision-making for retention strategies.
+By leveraging the Telco Customer dataset, I aim to build a predictive model that enables better decision-making for retention strategies.

 ## Key Highlights